 Playing the Long Game

-5 Reasons Coaching Is More Important Than Ever for Lawyer Business Development
+5 Reasons Coaching Is More Important Than Ever for Law Firm Business Development

 By Jennifer Griffin Scotton and Jill Huse

-The business you’re seeing now is likely the result of groundwork you laid 18 to 24 months ago.
-We don’t know when the world will be “normal” again, but any gaps in working toward your ultimate goal will mean you won’t reap the rewards for an additional few years.
-A business development coach can help you make the necessary adjustments to stay on track toward realizing your goals.
+The business you’re seeing now is likely the result of the groundwork you laid 18 to 24 months ago.
+A business development coach can help you make the necessary adjustments to stay on track toward realizing your goals, particularly in the context of firm business development and long-term planning.

 In our experience, lawyers are often intimidated by the idea of business development coaching.
 As a group of individuals taught to carefully mitigate risk, it can be difficult to convince lawyers to hedge their bets and entrust their practice to a coach.
 But for those who let loose the reins and fully embrace it, to the victor go the spoils.

 It’s important to understand what a coach will do for your business development planning and practice.
-A coach will work with you to crystalize your intrinsic “why,” envision “what” you want, and help you execute “how” you will get there by setting attainable goals, and quite possibly pushing you a little outside of your comfort zone.
+A coach will work with you to crystalize your intrinsic “why,” envision “what” you want and help you execute “how” you will get there by setting attainable goals, quite possibly pushing you a little outside of your comfort zone.
 If your firm has an in-house marketing team, you may already have a business development coaching resource at your disposal.
-In addition, external coaching consultants can provide an excellent complement to your firm’s internal team resources and the lawyers at your firm.
+In addition, external coaching consultants and business development professionals can provide an excellent complement to your firm’s internal team resources and the lawyers at your firm.
 Structures that incorporate both internal and external resources working collaboratively realize the best results.

 Why Working With a Coach Is Critical

-Here are five key reasons why working with a business development coach is important, perhaps now more than ever.
+Here are five key reasons why working with a business development coach is important, no matter the stage of your legal career.

 Reason 1: Accountability